 Conclusion

 So, the next time you hear a seemingly simple phrase repeated, take a moment to consider the layers of meaning beneath the surface.
 You might be surprised by what you discover.
 Now, share this article with your friends and family and start a conversation about the power of communication!
-What are your thoughts on "Hello, hello, hello, hi, hi, hi"?
+In practice, what are your thoughts on "Hello, hello, hello, hi, hi, hi"?
 Let us know in the comments below!